-Amici support the Commonwealth of Pennsylvania and the State of New Jersey's ("Plaintiffs") motion for a nationwide preliminary injunction protecting women and their families from the irreparable harm that will occur if Defendants are permitted to enforce the final contraceptive rules issued by Defendants on November 7, 2018 (the "Final Exemption Rules").6 These Final Exemption Rules are the final versions of the interim final rules issued by Defendants in 2017 (the "IFRs").7 professional and educational equality.
+Amici support Plaintiffs' motion for a nationwide preliminary injunction protecting women and their families from the irreparable harm that will occur if Defendants are permitted to enforce the final contraceptive rules issued by Defendants on November 7, 2018 (the "Final Exemption Rules").6 These Final Exemption Rules are the final versions of the interim final rules issued by Defendants in 2017 (the "IFRs").7

+Uninterrupted coverage of reliable, no-cost contraception allows women to strive for professional and educational equality.
 By facilitating their educations and careers, no-cost contraception coverage allows women to better care for themselves and their families.
-For these reasons, the Patient Protection and Affordable Care Act (the "ACA")8 requires employersponsored health insurance plans to cover all FDA-approved methods of contraception without
+For these reasons, the Patient Protection and Affordable Care Act (the "ACA")8 requires employer-sponsored health insurance plans to cover all FDA-approved methods of contraception without burdening insured women with out-of-pocket costs (the "Contraceptive Coverage Benefit").